shmulikhau/album-photo-selector/README.md

 ### Embedding Model
 I chose to using **Jina-CLIP V2**, that described on this paper - https://arxiv.org/abs/2412.08802.

-the benfits of this model is that it trained on pairs of textual description and images that makes it good for retrieval semantic awareness latents.
+the benefits of this model is that it trained on pairs of textual description and images that makes it good for retrieval letants with a Semantic attention.

 ### Clustering Algorithms
 #### K-Means